 Half-orcs: The offspring of orcs and humans, they are generally shunned by other races and considered to be violent and uncouth.
 They are the same height as humans (maybe slightly shorter), but have coarse features, greenish or greyish skin, pointy ears and, sometimes, protruding fangs that signal their orcish heritage.
 They’re also somewhat shorter-lived than humans, and take pride in displaying their scars as tokens of battle and resilience.
 Half-orcs are very strong, which is reflected by a two-point bonus to Strength, but not the most intelligent or the most likeable of folks, as demonstrated by a two-point penalty to both Intelligence and Charisma.
 They have the best ability to see in the dark, along with dwarves, but no other bonuses.
 Their favoured class is Barbarian, and they generally make great melee characters.
 Among the henchmen, Daelan (OC) and Xanos (Shadows of Undrentide) are half-orcs.

-Dwarves: Again, as is typical of Western fantasy, dwarves are a short, stocky, sturdy race, longer-lived than humans, generally dwelling underground in close proximity to mines, due to their love of gems.
+Dwarves: Again, as is typical of Western fantasy, dwarves are a short, stocky, sturdy race, longer-lived than humans, generally dwelling underground close to mines, due to their love of gems.
 They tend to be stubborn, averse to change and slow to trust, but also determined and very loyal.
-Most males take particular pride in their beard.
-There are several subraces of dwarves, but this game appears to consider gold dwarves as the default, meaning that they have tan or light brown skin, and grey, brown or black hair.
-They’re also at the shorter end of the spectrum in terms of dwarven height.
-Dwarves are very resilient, which translates into a two-point Constitution bonus, but they’re not the most personable of folks, as reflected by their two-point Charisma penalty.
-Their hardiness is also reflected by a two-point Saving Throw bonus against poison and spells.
-Due to their underground-dwelling habits, they have the best ability to see in the dark, along with half-orcs, but also a two-point bonus to all Search checks made in underground areas.
+Most males take particular pride in their beards.
+There are several subraces of dwarves, but this game considers gold dwarves as the default, meaning that they have tan or light brown skin, and grey, brown or black hair.
+They’re also at the shorter end of the dwarven height spectrum.
+Dwarves are very resilient, which translates into a two-point Constitution bonus, but not very personable, as reflected by a two-point Charisma penalty.
+Their hardiness also gives them a two-point Saving Throw bonus against poison and spells.
+Due to their underground-dwelling habits, they have the best ability to see in the dark, along with half-orcs, but also a two-point bonus to all Search checks in underground areas.
 Their size grants them a four-point Armour Class (AC) bonus against giants, but they also get a one-point bonus on attack rolls against orcs and goblinoid creatures.
 Finally, they get a two-point lore bonus for identifying items.
 Their favoured class is Fighter, and they make very durable melee characters.
 Among the henchmen, Grimgnaw (OC) and Dorna (SoU) are dwarves.

 Halflings: So called because they are roughly half the size of a human (think Tolkien’s hobbits), halflings are a cheerful, sociable, curious and resourceful folk, somewhat longer-lived than humans.
 They tend to have ruddy skin, pointy ears, dark hair and brown or black eyes, as well as a preference for comfortable clothing.
 Halflings are naturally very agile, which results in a two-point Dexterity bonus and a one-point bonus to attack rolls with throwing weapons, but they’re rather weak, as their two-point Strength penalty indicates.
 They’re also considered to be particularly lucky and thus gain a one-point bonus to all their Saving Throws.
 Moreover, their natural daring gives them a two-point bonus to all Saving Throws against Fear-related spells and abilities.
 Halflings are also stealthier than other races, getting a two-point bonus to Listen and Move Silently checks.
 Due to their size, they can’t use large shields or weapons, or wield medium-sized weapons (e.g. longswords) in both hands, but get a one-point bonus to attack rolls and AC in exchange, as well as a four-point bonus to all stealth and detection checks.
 Their favoured class is Rogue, and they are probably the best-suited race for it.
 Among the henchmen, Tomi is a halfling.